mattruston/idb/PITCHME.md

 #### What did we learn from their website?

-- Divide models properly (although it doesn't follow the models.py spec)
+- Divide models properly
+- Include more rich media

 ---